 Come celebrate your holidays on the Outer Banks by attending our annual OBXmas Weekends.
 Each weekend, Thanksgiving through Olde Christmas (January 6), take part in over a month of holiday activities and fun for the entire family.
 You can also view a list of our Restaurant hours and openings for this Winter.
 Below are a few signature events happening this December.
 Visit our events page for a full list of upcoming celebrations or watch Holiday Edition: OBX Daydream playlist.

-- 5th Annual Beach Food Pantry Holiday Chefs Challenge: A night for foodies and doing good in the community!
+- 6th Annual Beach Food Pantry Holiday Chefs Challenge: November 15th, a night for foodies and doing good in the community!
 Outer Banks chefs compete for the title of "Prince or Princess of Canned Goods."
 Each chef has 60 minutes to cook a dish using item(s) that the Beach Food Pantry would normally keep in stock to provide to their clients.
 One of the items used must be a canned good.
 Attendees and a three-judge panel vote for their favorite dishes.

 - New Year in the New World: December 31, The town of Manteo is closing the downtown streets so that everybody can gather for live music, family-friendly activities and an early ball drop for the kids.
 Local food vendors will be on site, and the downtown restaurants and bars will be open late.
 Topping it off is a full-on fireworks show, the largest in the state, choreographed to music.